tuosuniversity/Vellum/Output/EN/2_The Structures of Thought/17_Cognitive_Anchoring_and_Stabilizing_Intent.md

 ## Article 3

-### SEO-Optimized Title: Beyond Distraction: A High-Level Glimpse into the Quantum Mindfulness Framework
+### Beyond Distraction: A High-Level Glimpse into the Quantum Mindfulness Framework

 In a world saturated with information and constant demands, maintaining focus and pursuing our goals can feel like an uphill battle.
 Our mental energy often scatters across endless possibilities, leaving us feeling overwhelmed and ineffective.
 What if there was a framework that could help you stabilize your intentions, cut through the noise, and direct your mental energy with precision?
 The Quantum Mindfulness framework introduces **Cognitive Anchoring** as a vital psychological process designed to do just that.